event-driven-robotics/MoveEnet/README.md

 ## Intro
 ![start](/data/imgs/moveEnet.gif)

 MoveEnet is an online event-driven Human Pose Estimation model.
-It is based on MoveNet architecture from google and since google did not release a trainign code, this repository is loosely based on training code from [movenet.pytorch](https://github.com/fire717/movenet.pytorch) repository.
+It is based on MoveNet architecture from google and since google did not release a training code, this repository was originally forked from [movenet.pytorch](https://github.com/fire717/movenet.pytorch) repository.

 If you use MoveEnet for your scientific publication, please cite: